bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Universal Search & AI:**

+Fabric is an open-source framework for augmenting humans using AI.
+It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere: https://github.com/danielmiessler/fabric

 Zonos-v0.1 is a leading open-weight text-to-speech model trained on more than 200k hours of varied multilingual speech, delivering expressiveness and quality on par with-or even surpassing-top TTS providers: https://github.com/Zyphra/Zonos